Comprehensive Anticipatory Design

 However, because an EconOdome building frame is formed by securing triangles at their endpoints.

-and criss-crossed metal straps and wires hold the building secure in high winds, deep snows, and earthquakes.
+Criss-crossed metal straps hold the building secure in high winds, deep snows, and earthquakes.

 The EconOdome building frame is comprised of triangles formed with precision cut lumber,

-and, held secure with metal screws, straps, and wires.
+and, held secure with metal screws, straps, and a cable.

 The surface of the building can be covered and sealed